 Use Agile

-Requirements are unclear, exploratory or will evolve with user feedback
+Requirements are not fully known and will evolve with user feedback

 Use Agile